rodri45l/exam2/README.md

 There is one more mode available to play , the "hard" mode.

-The hard mode was developed using data and equations from the [paper](http://cs.gettysburg.edu/~tneller/papers/pig.zip) The module should_roll contains the source code.
+The hard mode was developed using data and equations from [Optimal Play of the Dice Game Pig](http://cs.gettysburg.edu/~tneller/papers/pig.zip)
+The module should_roll contains the source code.
 Using the data the function should_roll() calculates the choice with more chances of winning.
-These probabilities were calculated using [value iteration](https://en.wikipedia.org/wiki/Markov_decision_process#Value_iteration) data .
+These probabilities were calculated using [value iteration](https://en.wikipedia.org/wiki/Markov_decision_process#Value_iteration).

+Using data with the probabilities to win if the user turn total is 0 we can calculate the probabilities for the rest of scores and then calculate the choice with more probabilities.

 ## Setup
-Proceed to describe how to install / setup one's local environment / get started with the project.
+First step would be to set the python name used.
+Makefile uses `PYTHON=python` as default. create a virtual enviroment using the command `make venv`, once created the user should initiate this virtual enviromentusing:
+-`make venv`
+And then:

+- .venv/Scripts/activate (Windows)

+- .venv/bin/activate (linux/MacOS)

+Then once inside the virtual enviroment the user should install the required packages using `make install`

+After this the user can simply run `make play` to play the game or run the cmd_game.py file in the diceGame folder.

 ## Features
 - Play an awesome amusing game with rolling your DICE!